rdguez-mariano/imas_analytics/README.md

 # IMAS analytics

-A compilation of MATLAB functions that were use to apply, analyse and visualise Image Matching by Affine Simulation (**IMAS**) methods based on available state-of-the-art Scale Invariant Image Matching (**SIIM**) methods.
+A compilation of MATLAB functions that were used to apply, analyse and visualise Image Matching by Affine Simulation (**IMAS**) methods based on available state-of-the-art Scale Invariant Image Matching (**SIIM**) methods.

 These functions were conceived to analyse results from the following articles:
 - [Covering the Space of Tilts](https://rdguez-mariano.github.io/pages/imas)